hubiinetwork/nahmii-sdk/Docs/wallet.md

 <a name="module_nahmii-sdk--Wallet+completeTokenDeposit"></a>

 #### wallet.completeTokenDeposit(amount, symbol, [options]) ⇒ <code>Promise</code>
 Initiates the completion of a deposit of a token from a wallet's on-chain balance to nahmii by calling the depositTokens method of the nahmii clientFund smart contract.
+Requires approveTokenDeposit to have been called first.

 **Kind**: instance method of [<code>Wallet</code>](#exp_module_nahmii-sdk--Wallet)
 **Returns**: <code>Promise</code> - A promise that resolves into a transaction hash.